The Unlawful Internet Gambling Act (UIGEA) Explained

 The World Trade Organization's Response to the UIGEA

 The United States and Antigua have been engaged in a long time dispute concerning USA restrictions of online gambling.
 In January of 2007, the WTO handed down a ruling that the United States was violating treaty obligations by prohibiting full market access to online gambling businesses that are based in Antigua.
 The US lost the case officially on March 30, 2007.
-Both Antigua and the European Union filed compensation claims against the US after the WTO ruling.
-The dispute was settled through the granting of concessions that were kept secret on the basis of national security.
+Both Antigua and the European Union filed compensation claims against the US after the ruling.
+The WTO dispute was settled through the granting of concessions that were kept secret on the basis of national security.

 How the UIGEA Bill Affected the Online Gambling Industry